shrinerb/shrine/doc/advantages.md

+---
-# Advantages of Shrine
+title: Advantages of Shrine
+---

-There are many existing file upload solutions for Ruby out there – [Paperclip], [CarrierWave], [Dragonfly], [Refile], and [Active Storage], to name the most popular ones.
+There are many existing file upload solutions for Ruby out there.
 This guide will attempt to cover some of the main advantages that Shrine offers compared to these alternatives.

-For a more direct comparison with specific file attachment libraries, there are more specialized guides:
+For a more direct comparison with specific file attachment libraries, there are more specialized guides for [CarrierWave], [Paperclip], and [Refile] users.

-* [Shrine for CarrierWave Users]
-* [Shrine for Paperclip Users]
-* [Shrine for Refile Users]

 ## Generality